 Since the impact of Covid-19 continues to evolve, the Company will continue to monitor the situation and its impacts on the financial statements (See Note 5).

 d) Adoption of new International Financial Reporting Standards

-Standards, amendments, improvements and interpretations effective for the current period The following amendments, improvements and interpretations which became effective 1 January 2020 or after, did not have any significant impact on the Company's financial statements:
+Standards, amendments, improvements and interpretations effective for the current period.
+The following amendments became effective 1 January 2021, but did not have any significant impact on the Company's financial statements: